Transformative artistic experiences

 Larger-than-life festival creations

-Watch for more pop-up digital art during French-language music festival Francos de Montréal from June 9 to 17, awe-inspiring circus festival MONTRÉAL COMPLÈTEMENT CiRQUE from July 6 to 16, and at the Festival International de Jazz de Montréal, where there’s something for every music fan on multiple stages from June 29 to July 8.
+Watch for more pop-up digital art during French-language music festival Francos de Montréal every year in June, awe-inspiring circus festival MONTRÉAL COMPLÈTEMENT CiRQUE in July, and at the Festival International de Jazz de Montréal, where there’s something for every music fan on multiple stages in summer.
 In late-August, MUTEK delivers the latest in electronic music and digital arts from around the world.

 In September in the Mile End neighbourhood (as well as pop-up events throughout the year), see creations by up-and-coming projection-mapping artists during the energetic MAPP_MTL festival.
-And for another kind of technical wizardry, look to the night sky during L'International des Feux Loto-Québec, an incredible fireworks competition on Thursdays from June 29 to August 10 and on July 30.
+And for another kind of technical wizardry, look to the night sky during L'International des Feux Loto-Québec, an incredible fireworks competition in summer.

 For tickets and more artistic and cultural activities in Montreal, check the city's cultural calendar at La Vitrine, pick up the Passeport MTL to visit your choice of 5 unforgettable Montréal attractions for one price, and plan your visit with Tourisme Montréal’s official city guides.